-Audit processes are initiated at system start up and may finish only at system shutdown.
+Audit processes are initiated at system start up and continue until system shutdown.
 The audit collection system should ensure the integrity and availability of the data collected.
 In the case of a problem occurring during the process of the audit collection, the TrustFactory CAs will determine whether to suspend TrustFactory CA operations until the problem is solved, duly informing the impacted users.